Hydraulic Fracturing ("Fracking")

 The most well-known targets of hydraulic fracturing are tight formations, such as tight sands, coal beds, and shale formations.

-Fracking is an informal name for hydraulic fracturing, an oil and gas well development process that typically involves injecting water, sand, and chemicals under high pressure into a bedrock formation via the well.
+Hydraulic fracturing (sometimes referred to as “fracking”) is a common part of the oil and gas well completion process that typically involves injecting water, sand or ceramic beads, and chemicals under high pressure into a oil or gas reservoir via the

 Hydraulic fracturing is used in many established oil and gas producing regions of the country as well as some areas new to the petroleum industry.